mkaszubowski/mkaszubowski.github.io/_posts/2020-08-27-is-code-review-harmful.md

 tags: teams
 skip_related: true
 canonical_url: https://appunite.com/blog/is-code-review-harmful
+description: Use code review for collaboration, not verification.
+excerpt: Code review is a great tool.
+But when it's mandatory, it can hide some problems.
+In this post, I explore how we can improve the team effectiveness by fixing the underlying problems and using code review for collaboration, not verification.
 ---

 Ok, this might be controversial. **If code review in your team is mandatory, I think it causes more harm than benefits in the long run**.